Usually, polyurethane is the final coat in a painting project. But, can you apply varnish over polyurethane?

 - Wait 24 hours after applying the final coat before using the surface.

-However, the finish will be too thick and might become blurry.
-That’s because both finishes have a clear (transparent) finish, and the more coats you add, the blurrier the finish gets.
+But, the finish will be too thick and might become blurred because both finishes have a transparent (colorless) finish.
+The more coats you add, the blurrier the finish will get.
+So, use tinted polyurethane or acrylic varnish.